posteo/show_pgp_mime/README.md

 ## Requirements

-Only confirmed to be working with Roundcube v1.0.x.
+Confirmed to be working with Roundcube v1.0.x and v1.1.x.

 ## Install